-Phase Description Closure Phase Closed to the public RED Open to the public when permitted by the State, at a limited capacity with physical distancing, engineering controls, administrative controls and PPE. and PPE.
-Continue with advanced levels of water testing; full water test at opening and closing and test chlorine and pH every hour (All pools will maintain above standard disinfection methods for pool water to include UV systems in all indoor pools.
-Sanitation stations in the bathrooms (hand wipes, hand sanitizer, hand soap) All bleachers are closed.
-WMAC will leave the bottom step of the bleachers open.
+Closure PhaseClosed to the publicREDOpen to the public when permitted by the State, at a limited of RED Open to the public when permitted by the State at a limited of with physical distancing, engineering controls, administrative and PPE, when required by the public health order.
+Continue with advanced levels of water testing; full water opening and closing and test chlorine and pH every hour All pools will maintain above standard disinfection method pool water to include UV systems in all indoor pools.
+Sanitation stations in the bathrooms (hand wipes, hand so hand so ap) All bleachers are closed.
+WMAC will leave the bottom ste bleachers open.
 Additional tables will be added to place belongings.
-Additional hooks will be installed on walls to hang bags.
-Disinfection of shared equipment (kickboards, pull-buoys, etc.) after each shift/program.
+Additional hooks will be installed on walls to f bags.
+Disinfection of shared equipment (kickboards, pull-buoys, after each shift/program.
 Deep cleaning after every shift.
-Use disinfection methods in locker rooms, showers, pool deck We require all swimmers to shower prior to entering the facility.
-Showers post swim session are highly discouraged due to the need to begin proper disinfection of the facility.
-All swimmers must exit the facility 15 minutes after the end of lane reservation period.
-CDC signage added to locker rooms to provide information about healthy swimming, social distancing, and COVID-19 precautions.
-Signs advising patrons to wipe down surfaces by utilizing sanitation stations in all locker rooms.
-Front desk attendants will no longer have the ability to hold personal belongings.
-Temperature screening will be performed by front desk clerk with a digital thermometer.
-Individuals with a temperature reading above 100.4°F should be denied entry.
-Floor signs with 6 ft. distances for waiting in line to pay (if not paid online) and high traffic areas (drinking fountains, sinks, etc.).
-Cloth face coverings are required when in the locker rooms and on the pool deck but not allowed in pool.
-Reservations are required for all pool visits.
-Lap swim reservations are made for one person per lane (regardless of relation).Provide limited water aerobics classes not to exceed 10 participants (depends on adequate social distancing space).
-YELLOW Same as above with the following allowable increases in capacity.
+Use disinfection methods in locker rooms, showers, pool we to the need to begin proper disinfection of the facility.
+Showers post swim session are highly discour due to the need to begin proper disinfection of the facility.
+Swimmers must exit the facility 15 minutes after the end o reservation period.
+CDC Signage added to locker rooms to provide informatic healthy swiming, social distancing, and COVID-19 precision stations in all locker rooms.
+Front desk attendants will no longer have the ability to ho personal belongings.
+Temperature screening will be performed by front desk cl a digital thermometer.
+Individuals with a temperature reac above 100.4°F should be denied entry.
+Floor signs with 6 ft. distances for waiting in line to pay (if online) and high traffic areas (drinking fountains, sinks, et Cloth face coverings , when required by the public health the locker rooms and on the pool deck but not allowed in Reservations are required for all pool visits.

-Phase Description Increase to up to 2 swimmers per lane for individuals in the same household.
+Phase Description Provide limited water aerobics classes not to exceed 10 participants (depends on adequate social distancing space, when required by the public health order).
+All Individuals traveling outside the State of New Mexico are required to quarantine for 14 days before entering an Aquatics facility.
+Private swimming lessons offered.
+Scuba Classes increase to a max of 4 plus one instructor YELLOW Same as above with the following allowable increases in capacity.
+Increase to up to 2 swimmers per lane for individuals in the same household.
 Reservations for recreation swim at the West Mesa Aquatic Center of up to 15 individuals.
 Private rentals for individual households only.
 Increase capacity limits for swim and water polo teams.
-Provide limited water aerobics classes not to exceed 20 participants (depends on adequate social distancing space).
+Provide limited water aerobics classes not to exceed 20 participants (depends on adequate social distancing space, when required by the public health order).
 GREEN Same as above with the following allowable increases in capacity.
 Increase to up to 4 swimmers per lane for individuals in the same household; 2 swimmers per lane if not in the same household (swimmers to start and stop on opposite ends of the pool).
 Expand recreation swim to more pools.
-Capacity limits for recreation swim expand to 25 (depends on adequate social distancing space).
-Expand parent/child swimming lessons to 1:3 ratio (depends on adequate social distancing space).
+Capacity limits for recreation swim expand to 25 (depends on adequate social distancing space, when required by the public health order).
+Expand parent/child swimming lessons to 1:3 ratio (depends on adequate social distancing space, when required by the public health order).
+No quarantine required for individuals who have traveled outside New Mexico.
+TURQUOISE Recreation swim programs dependent on the PHO opening pools and/or splash pads for activities other than physical fitness and therapy.
+If permitted, 50% capacity for indoor pools and 75% for outdoor recreational facilities.